 If you’re looking for information about what it will be like navigating NYU with a disability, your first stop should be the Moses Center for Student Accessibility.
 The Moses Center can work with you to design a plan of action.
 They can also lead you through the process of figuring out accommodations.

 You’ll work with an accessibility specialist, who will talk with you about your needs and guide you through the resources that are available.
 They can tell you about academic-related help, such as alternative formats for course materials and assistive technology software available for the classroom or during exams.
 They can also provide you with housing accommodations, like furniture modifications, a placement in a residence hall that is more proximate to classrooms, or a single or wheelchair-accessible room.
-According to Weiss, “Accommodations and other related services are determined on a case-by-case basis, taking into consideration each student’s disability-related needs and NYU program requirements.”
+According to Weiss, “Accommodations and other related services are determined on a case-by-case basis, taking into consideration each student’s accessibility-related needs and NYU program requirements.”

 If you’re planning to study abroad, you can turn to the Moses Center to help you decide which NYU sites and cities are good fits for you.
 You and your accessibility specialist will discuss the accommodations that are possible at the global locations you’re considering.
 They’ll also address the potential challenges of the cities you’d like to study in.
 In addition, they’ll connect you with their on-site liaison and global site staff to make sure you’ll have everything you need during your semester or year abroad.